Bennett, Albert F. Department of Ecology and Evolutionary Biology, University of California, Irvine, California.

 - Additional Readings

-The entire outer surface of the body of an animal or human, and the principal boundary between the external environment and the body's internal environment of cells and fluids.
-Skin serves as the primary barrier against the intrusion of foreign elements and organisms into the body of an animal or human.
-It also serves as a large and complex sense organ through which animals and humans explore and learn about the external world.
+The entire outer surface of a vertebrate animal (including humans), and the principal boundary between the external environment and the body's internal environment of cells and fluids.
+Skin (Fig. 1) serves as the primary barrier against the intrusion of foreign elements and organisms into the body of a vertebrate animal (including humans).
+It also serves as a large and complex sense organ through which vertebrates explore and learn about the external world.
 In addition, skin functions to maintain the homeostasis of the body's constituents, acting as a barrier to the loss of various ions and nutrients by diffusion.
-For terrestrial animals, it also serves as an effective barrier to water loss, without which most land animals would rapidly become desiccated and die.
-See also: Cutaneous sensation
+In certain animals, skin also serves as a minor excretory organ to rid the body of wastes and excess salts (via sweat glands).
+Importantly, for terrestrial vertebrate animals, it acts as an effective barrier to water loss, without which most land animals would rapidly become desiccated and die.
+In general, the skin of vertebrates can be divided into epidermal and dermal regions.
+However, the detailed anatomy within this basic bilayer organization differs among the various vertebrate groups (classes).
+See also: Cutaneous sensation; Homeostasis; Sensation; Sense organ; Skin disorders; Vertebrata

 The content above is only an excerpt.